128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-disabled    Do not add additional padding. enabled     Add one byte of padding to the end of the packet.
+- disabled:    Do not add additional padding.
+- enabled:     Add one byte of padding to the end of the packet.

 ## `configure authority router node device-interface network-interface adjacency qp-value`